 Tests that can show evidence of previous strokes in the brain may include:

 There is no treatment to turn back damage to the brain caused by small strokes.

-An important goal is to control symptoms and correct risk factors such as high blood pressure, smoking, and high cholesterol to prevent future strokes.
+An important goal is to control symptoms and correct the risk factors.
+To prevent future strokes: